 The rental price for a full week is about 73.40 USD.
 Although the service offered by the company is unlimited, after exceeding 1 GB of consumption your speed will decrease.

 As for shipping, the price will depend on the country in which you want to pick up the device.
 In general, prices start at 5.58 dollars in European countries mainly, and in American countries, it can cost up to 34.03 dollars.

 It is important to mention that, for lost equipment, you will have to pay 159.32 dollars as a penalty, so never lose sight of the equipment.

 Finally, two important points to mention, Travelers Wi-Fi offers additional devices such as chargers to make things easier, and it also has a wide variety of payment methods.

 XOXO Wi-Fi is another European-born company that has proven it can provide a quality service with its Pocket Wi-Fi for Morocco.

 However, there are a couple of downsides to the service.
 The first is that shipping can be expensive at over 68.28 dollars, which puts it unreachable for many people.
-Their service only allows you to consume 500 MB per day, which can be extended but is still a bit low.
+Their service only allows you to consume 1 GB per day.

 Like all other companies offering this type of service, there is a penalty for losing the Portable Wi-Fi in Morocco.
 Those who lose an XOXO Wi-Fi device will have to pay from $153.63 to $180.95 USD, depending on whether it was rented with any extras, such as a charger or adapters.